DongzeHE/scpca-docs/docs/processing_information.md

 ### Mapping and quantification using alevin-fry

-We used [`salmon alevin`](https://salmon.readthedocs.io/en/latest/alevin.html) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/) to generate gene by cell counts matrices for all single-cell and single-nuclei samples.
+We used [`salmon`](https://salmon.readthedocs.io/en/latest) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/) to generate gene by cell counts matrices for all single-cell and single-nuclei samples.
 In brief, we utilized [selective alignment](#selective-alignment) to the [`splici` index](#reference-transcriptome-index) for all single-cell and single-nuclei samples.

 #### Reference transcriptome index